rimsila/kitten-app/README.md

 1. Clone this repo, `https://github.com/rimsila/kitten-app.git`
 2. Go to project's root directory, `cd kitten-app`
 3. Run `yarn` to install dependencies
-4. Run `yarn pod or yarn pod m1` to install pod on ios
+4. Run `yarn pod or yarn pod-m1` to install pod on ios
 5. Start developments:

    - On Android:
      - Run `react-native run-android` or Use Android Studio (Recommended)
    - On iOS:
-     - Run `yarn react-native run-ios` Or
+     - Run `yarn react-native run-ios`
+ Or
      - Open `yarn xcode` in Xcode
      - Hit `Run` after selecting the desired device